hadley/adv-r/functions.md

 ### Infix functions

-Most functions are "prefix" operators: the name of the function comes before the arguments.
-In R you can also create infix functions where the function name comes in between its arguments, like `+` or `-`.
+Most functions in R are "prefix" operators: the name of the function comes before the arguments.
+You can also create infix functions where the function name comes in between its arguments, like `+` or `-`.
 All infix functions names must start and end with `%` and R comes with the following infix functions predefined: `%%`, `%*%`, `%/%`, `%in%`, `%o%`,  `%x%`.

 For example, we could create a new operator that pastes together strings:

     "%+%" <- function(a, b) paste(a, b, sep = "")
     "new" %+% " string"

-Note that you have to put the name of the function in quotes because it's a special name.
+Note that when creating the function, you have to put the name in quotes because it's a special name.

 The names of infix functions are more flexible than regular R functions: they can contain any sequence of characters (except "%", of course).
 You will need to escape any special characters in the string used to define the function, but not when you call it: